By David Buice

 In this stage, late day or early evening can bring on an additional symptom known as “sundowning.”
 The cause is unknown, but the patient will become upset when the sun goes down, and the situation may last all night.

 Finally, in this stage the patient may become increasingly paranoid and suspicious.
-Hallucinations are not uncommon, and compulsive behavior such as picking at skin or nails, scratching and hand-wringing
+Hallucinations are not uncommon, and compulsive behavior such as picking at skin or nails, scratching and hand-wringing can occur.

 Stage 7: Very severe decline